QUESTIONS & ANSWERS About La Escuela Espanol

 Question: Do you follow a Syllabus or do you make lessons randomly?

-Answer: I have a Syllabus that I sometimes improvise and change with the student’s interest, needs and how fast or slow they are learning Spanish.
+Answer: I have a 8 Page Syllabus.
+I sometimes improvise and change with the student’s interest, needs and how fast or slow they are learning Spanish.
+Since classes can be catered, I also try and be flexible with what the student wants to learn.

 Question: I think I’m a visual learner more than auditory or kinesthetic.
 Do you offer a Learning Assessment test?